 Disruptive behavior, habitual misconduct, continuous school violations, or non-compliance with rules and regulations of the school will not be tolerated and will be addressed according to the Parent-Student Handbook.
-Any unacceptable behavior that is not outlined will be addressed at the discretion of the School Counselor, Division Leader, and or Dean of Students.
+Any unacceptable behavior that is not outlined will be addressed at the discretion of the Division Leader, Dean of Students, and the School Counselor.